Satamkar: Settling throughout India

 At the end of the 18th century and, especially during the 19th century, the men enlisted in the Army.
 With a tradition of literacy, they also found positions in the British colonial government, in the civil service, the railways, the Post office, Customs and Excise.
 From that time, they settled in all parts of India (present India and Pakistan).
 Many lived in Mumbai working as carpenters or contractors ('maistry').

 At the beginning of the 19th century, some left their village for Mumbai, Nandgaon, Maharashtra and other places.
 Most members of the Satamkar family lived in Satamba/Virjoli until the 1970s.

 Emigration from India

 Between the 1960s and the 1980s, most of the Satamkar family emigrated to Israel; many Bene Israel had already left in the 1950s.
-Some of them now live in the United Kingdom, the U.S.A., Canada, France, Italy, Spain, Brazil and other western countries.
+Some of them now live in the United Kingdom, the US, Canada, France, Italy, Spain, Brazil and other western countries.
 Some of the family still resides in India.